ethanlin538/Ethan_BSE_Portfolioo/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Lsc_K4YmL-I?si=gdO5KxqG5OnVFosu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 - I finished construction of the whole robot, with 2 ultrasonic sensors on the left and right of the hood, and the camera in the center.
 The Rasberry Pi sits behind these 3 components with the breadboard sitting on top of a portable charger in front of a battery pack.
 In addition, there is an H-Bridge to allow the motors to spin in other directions and wires connecting all main components together allowing them to work in unison.
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone
+Next, I optimized the code to further increase the efficiency of the robot, allowing it to move in quicker shorter movements rather than longer slower movements.
+Lastly, I decreased the resolution and reduced the number of loops the code had to increase the speed at which my camera could process things.
+- A problem that I overcame was the wiring of my robot and how quickly it became complicated.
+Keeping track of 3 different components using a single breadboard was extremely challenging, most of the time I couldn't even tell where each wire led to.
+I fixed this by organizing my breadboard into sections, one for each component, this allowed me to keep track of anything without it becoming too complicated.
+This method also allowed me to add more wires as I worked.
+- Before my final milestone, I would like to complete multiple modifications to my robot.
+A couple modifications I had in mind are using gesture controls, mounting the camera on a pan-tilt camera and allowing the camera to detect objects other than a ball.

 # First Milestone